 From the spacious front porch of the house, it is an easy one-block walk to Catawba's historic downtown which is the home to both the Dr. Q.M.
-Little House (now the Town of Catawba Historical Assocation, Inc.) and the Old Company Store (the JU Long & Company Store) and the Catawba downtown business district.
+Little House (now the Town of Catawba Historical Assocation, Inc.) and the JU Long & Company Store (now Pop's Old Company Store & Tavern) and the Catawba downtown business district.
 The town of Catawba is one of NC's small town Main Street cities with an active downtown revitalization committee that is in the process of formulating a comprehensive downtown plan.

 The Town of Catawba is a small city in the heart of the beautiful Catawba River Valley in the western piedmont of North Carolina.
 It is one of only two towns in Catawba County that borders the Catawba River.
 It is only 3 miles from I-40, 20 minutes away from either Hickory or Statesville, one hour from Charlotte and 1 and ½ hours from the mountains.
 Many universities and colleges are within commuting distance including Lenoir Rhyne College, UNC-Charlotte, Belmont Abbey College and both Western Piedmont, Catawba County and Mitchell Community College, and is only minutes away from Newton, the County Seat.